Jasna04/Predictive_Maintenance_Agent/README.md

 git clone https://github.com/Jasna04/Predictive_Maintenance_Agent.git

-Open codespace **[ Note the application will start itself in the terminal if does not start then follow the steps below ]**
+Open codespace **[ The application should start automatically in the terminal if does not start then follow the steps below ]**

 Install Python and pip (if not already installed):